10 – No Trains to Heaven

 # 4 – Blazing Apostles

 We all need that one savior to make life on earth less of a living hell in a world gone bad.
 And for Be-Bop Deluxe.
 Featured in the album Sunburst Finish, the song “Blazing Apostles” brings on the notion of blazing apostles as the giver of the angel of light in a world with devils to fight.
-We can be sure that the Be-Bop Deluxe band practices no exorcism, but through their music, we all can find solace thanks to their great songwriting and instrumentals skills.
-All we need is “give them a call,” as quoted in the song, or rather just take a listen to their albums of redemption and confessions on cassettes.
+We can be sure that the Be-Bop Deluxe band practices no exorcism, but through their music, we all can find solace thanks to their great songwriting and instrumental skills.
+All we need is to “give them a call,” as quoted in the song, or rather take a listen to their albums of redemption and confessions on cassettes.

 # 3 – Fair Exchange